Cathay Pacific shares slump after China cracks down on staff protests

 READ: Cathay Pacific suspends pilot, fires 2 ground employees over Hong Kong protests

+Cathay shares lost 4.37 to HK$9.85 by the break in Hong Kong, with the carrier's parent company Swire Pacific Ltd plunging 5.26 per cent to HK$77.50.

-Shares in the company tumbled to HK$9.82 on Monday morning, their lowest since October 2018 and near levels not seen since the 2009 financial crisis.
+On Monday morning, shares in the company reached a low of HK$9.82, their lowest since October 2018 and near levels not seen since the 2009 financial crisis.

 "Not only is this likely to affect direct China flights, but also flights to Europe and, to a lesser extent, to the US, given that they fly over China airspace," Jefferies analysts said in a note on Sunday.